Opinion: German coalition talks have a long way to go | DW | 19.10.2021

 Behind the main players in the front row, powerful factions with strong opinions on things like tax policy may begin to agitate.
 It will not be easy to get them all to fall in line.
 These are the players who can sometimes generate their own dynamics.

-This has just been demonstrated in Berlin, where a new senate was elected at the same time.
-There, Franziska Giffey of the SPD ran for mayor with the prospect of forming a fairly centrist coalition, with the CDU and/or FDP.
+This has just been demonstrated in the city-state of Berlin, where a new senate was elected at the same time.
+In the capital, Franziska Giffey of the SPD ran for mayor with the prospect of forming a fairly centrist coalition, with the CDU and/or FDP.
 Now she has had to bow to pressure from within her own party — and is seeking a new iteration of the left-wing alliance with the Greens and the Left Party.

 The coalition negotiations will also be about who gets which government portfolio.
 The finance portfolio in particular is seen as key.
 This is where the real battle for future power in governing begins.
 And this is where we will see whether the much-vaunted solidity and solidarity can withstand it.